 For an RV, 4-6 gallons are commonly required.
 It depends on the size of the RV as to how many gallons are necessary but it’s certainly not one or 2.

 Bear in mind that the chemical must be run through the water lines to all the kitchen and bathroom faucets, all parts of the shower system (faucets and showerhead), and the toilet too.

 Some antifreeze should even be left in the toilet bowl after flushing too.

-For a camper or trailer, they’re smaller, so usually, 1-2 gallons of RV antifreeze is required to complete the task.
+Campers and trailers are smaller, so usually just 1-2 gallons of RV antifreeze is required to complete the task.